greenelab/phenoplier/nbs/15_gsa_gls/README.md

 # Generalized Least Squares model (LV-trait associations)

-TODO: complete
-- first, we need to compute gene expression correlations
-- then run gls_cli on PhenomeXcan traits

 ## Overview of gene expression correlations
 Three notebooks need to be run to compute correlations of gene predicted expression:
 1. `05-snps_into_chr_cov.ipynb`